quinnkenri/-warning-sus-code-/README.md

 special area for weird/possibly dangerous code

-downloading any of these may brick your computer
+downloading any of these is probably a bad idea